OliverAust/HE_Muscle_Seg/README.md

 Utilizes MorphoLibJ Plugin: https://imagej.net/Distance_Transform_Watershed
     - DTW 20-8, recommended for poor prediction maps including very large or small cells
     Note: If you obtain good prediction maps from the AI, little post processing will be required so WIF10 or no post processing is recommended.
 If suboptimal prediction maps were obtained use DTW20 and DTW20-8 and compare the results.
 4. Prediction Map Threshold: Set the AI certainty threshold for the prediction maps.
 Note: the possible numbers range from 0-255.
-Higher numbers improve segmentation results but increase area errors, while lower numbers do the opposite.
-We recommend staying at 140.
+Higher numbers improve segmentation results but can increase area errors, while lower numbers do the opposite.
+Crucial parameter to adjust to your dataset as the confidence of any model will vary with the images given to it.
 5. Apply shape filters to filter out undesired cells.
 Most parameters should be self explanatory except for "Maximum AR" which stands for maximum aspect ratio and for further information on Feret visit: https://imagej.nih.gov/ij/docs/guide/146-30.html .
 The cell size threshold is in the given scale, not in pixels.
 Use aspect ratio, minFeret and cell size to get rid of large cells and cross sections.
 Use a stronger circularity filter to get rid of artifacts like bubbles.
 6. Select this if you want holes inside cells to count towards their area and morphology.
 7. If you made images containing whole muscle slices / slides, mark this checkbox.
 This changes some functions in this tool to produce better results and allows for: